eMedicine Specialties > Plastic Surgery > Hand

 History of the Procedure

 Phalangeal fractures are common injuries that may significantly affect hand function if not managed appropriately.
-Closed treatment has been the mainstay of treatment.
-Percutaneous pinning allowed the conversion of more unstable fracture patterns to stable configurations capable of tolerating early motion.
-More recently, minifragment screws and plates were developed to assist in the management of complex phalangeal fractures.1 For information on fractures of all kinds, visit the Medscape Fracture Resource Center.
+Closed treatment has been the mainstay of treatment for reducible and stable fracture configurations.
+Unstable or irreducible fracture patterns require open or closed reduction and fixation.
+Percutaneous pinning allows the conversion of more unstable fracture patterns to stable configurations capable of tolerating early motion.
+Mini fragment screws and plates assist in the management of complex phalangeal fractures.
+[1, 2] For information on fractures of all kinds, visit the Medscape Fracture Resource Center.

 Problem